Brendan J. Cahill

-Brendan John Cahill (born November 28, 1963) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Victoria in Texas since 2015.
+Brendan John Cahill (born November 28, 1963) is an American Catholic prelate who was appointed as Bishop of Joliet in 2026.
+He previously served as Bishop of Victoria in Texas from 2015 to 2026.

 Early life

-Brendan Cahill was born on November 28, 1963, in Coral Gables, Florida to Joe and Joan Cahill.
+Cahill was born on November 28, 1963, in Coral Gables, Florida to Joe and Joan Cahill.
 After his family moved to Houston in 1971, Cahill attended St. Cecilia Catholic School in Houston and graduated in 1981 from St. Thomas High School in the same city.
 He then spent a year at Rice University in Houston, but left after deciding to become a priest.

 Cahill enrolled in 1982 in St. Mary's Seminary and the University of St. Thomas, both in Houston.
 Cahill earned a Bachelor of Psychology degree from St. Thomas in 1985 and a Master of Divinity degree in 1990.

 Priesthood

-Cahill was ordained a priest by Archbishop Joseph Fiorenza for the Diocese of Galveston-Houston on May 19, 1990 at St. Michael's Church in Houston.
-After his 1990 ordination, the diocese assigned Cahill served as an associate pastor at St. Frances Cabrini Parish in Houston.
+Cahill was ordained a priest by Archbishop Joseph Fiorenza for the Diocese of Galveston-Houston on May 19, 1990, at St. Michael's Church in Houston.
+After his ordination, the diocese assigned Cahill served as an associate pastor at St. Frances Cabrini Parish in Houston.
 In 1992, he was transferred to Christ the Good Shepherd Parish in Spring, Texas.

-Cahill left Good Shepherd in 1994 to attend Xavier University of Louisiana in New Orleans, He received a Master of Theology degree from Xavier that specialized on the experience and theology of African-American Catholics that same year.
+Cahill left Good Shepherd in 1994 to attend Xavier University of Louisiana in New Orleans.
+He received a Master of Theology degree from Xavier that specialized in the experience and theology of African-American Catholics that same year.
 Cahill then went to Rome to attend the Pontifical North American College.
 He was awarded a Licentiate in Dogmatic Theology in 1996 and a Doctor of Fundamental Theology degree in 1999 from the Pontifical Gregorian University.

-In 1999, Cahill returned to Texas, where joined the faculty of St. Mary's Seminary.
+In 1999, Cahill returned to Texas, where he joined the faculty of St. Mary's Seminary.
 Cahill was appointed rector of St. Mary in 2001.
 That same year, Fiorenza named Cahill as director of the Secretariat for Clergy Formation and Chaplaincy Services.

+Episcopal career

-Bishop of Victoria
+Bishop of Victoria in Texas

 Pope Francis named Cahill as bishop of Victoria on April 23, 2015.
 He was installed and consecrated on June 29, 2015, by Cardinal Daniel DiNardo.
 Fiorenza and Bishop David Fellhauer were the co-consecrators.
 The liturgy was celebrated in Our Lady of Victory Cathedral in Victoria.

 On January 21, 2019, Cahill publicly named three priests from the diocese with credible accusations of sexual abuse of minors.
-The investigation, run by an outside attorney, covered all allegations dating back to the founding of the diocese in 1982.
-One priest, Reverend David L. Collela, was retired and a second priest, Reverend Guido Miguel Quiroz Reyes, was deceased.
-The third priest, Reverend Alfred Prado, had been laicized and had left the country.
+The investigation, which was done by an independent attorney, covered all allegations dating back to the founding of the diocese in 1982.
+One priest, David L. Collela, was retired, and a second priest, Guido Miguel Quiroz Reyes, was deceased.
+The third priest, Alfred Prado, had been laicized and had left the country.

 Cahill speaks English, Spanish and Italian, and has a working knowledge of French and German.
-Cahill has also served as an associate chaplain of the Knights of Malta, of the Equestrian Order of the Holy Sepulcher, and he is a fourth degree member of the Knights of Columbus.
+Cahill has also served as an associate chaplain of the Knights of Malta, of the Equestrian Order of the Holy Sepulchre of Jerusalem, and he is a fourth-degree member of the Knights of Columbus.